 For the glaze:

-For the glaze, whisk together the powdered sugar, 1 tablespoon of milk, and vanilla extract in a small bowl.
-If the glaze is too thick, add more milk until it reaches your desired consistency.
+In a small bowl, whisk together ½ cup(60g) powdered sugar, 1-2 tablespoons milk, and ½ teaspoon vanilla extract until smooth.
+If the glaze is too thick, add more milk a little at a time until it reaches a drizzling consistency.

-Drizzle the glaze over the cooled coffee cake and allow it to set before serving.
+Drizzle the glaze over the cooled coffee cake.
+Let the glaze set before slicing and serving.

 Notes

-Store any leftovers in an airtight container at room temperature for up to 2 days, or refrigerate for up to 1 week.
-For longer storage, freeze individual slices wrapped in plastic wrap and placed in a resealable freezer bag for up to 3 months.
+Storage: Store covered at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+To freeze, wrap individual slices in plastic wrap and store in a freezer bag for up to 3 months.